gobeyondidentity/developer-docs/docs/sdks/js-reference-guide/js-sdk-redeemOtp.md

 Before making a call to **redeemOtp**, you must complete the following prerequisite calls:

-1. Import the required types and functions from the SDK
+1. Import the required types and functions from the SDK.

   ```javascript
   import { Embedded } from "@beyondidentity/bi-sdk-js";
   ```

-2. Initialize the SDK
+2. Initialize the SDK.

   ```javascript
   const embedded = await Embedded.initialize();